Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 St. Peter's church in St. George's town - Bermuda

-The 17th-century St. Peter’s Church.
-Photo courtesy of Roxana Popescu.
+The 17th-century St. Peter’s Church

 4. Snorkeling and Scuba Diving

 There are numerous shipwrecks and colorful coral reefs around the island boasting incredible wildlife teeming with parrotfish, turtles, butterflyfish, and snappers.
-Many of those reefs are located in shallow waters giving you the opportunity to snorkel from the beach, yet my best snorkeling experiences have been from a boat.
+Many of those reefs are located in shallow waters allowing you to snorkel from the beach, yet my best snorkeling experiences have been from a boat.

 Sail across the Great Sound bay, snorkel and dive around the shipwrecks of the Constellation and Montana, and explore the wreck of the Sea Fern located inside the Nonsuch Island nature reserve.